 Talk with your loan officer if you're considering purchasing a distressed property owned by a bank or a government agency.

-Depending on the lender and the seller, there may be little point in pursuing certain properties if the seller ultimately refuses to sign the Amendment to Contract.
+Depending on the lender and the seller, there may be little point in pursuing specific properties if the seller ultimately refuses to sign the Amendment to Contract.